Fastest-Coder-First/WeatherWhisperer/README.md

 # WeatherWhisperer
-### **Submitted By:** Arnav Jain
+### This was my submission for the Fastest-Coder-First Hackathon hosted by Microsoft, in which I had the opportunity to participate live from their Gurgaon Headquarters.
-WeatherWhisperer is a Python application that fetches weather data from the OpenWeatherMap API and generates a creative description of the weather using OpenAI's GPT-3.5-turbo language model.
+Well for the description, WeatherWhisperer is a Python application that fetches weather data from the OpenWeatherMap API and generates a creative description of the weather using OpenAI's GPT-3.5-turbo language model.
 <br>

 ## Streamlit Web App: